min69u/Reforestation/README.md

-## I ordered a chicken and an egg from Amazon.
-I'll let you know.
+## I wear a stethoscope so that in a medical emergency I can teach people a valuable lesson about assumptions.